Low Hill: Place name & history

 The place name, Low Hill comes from Old English 'hlæw', meaning tumulus or mound - often those used for burial, with hill added at a later date.
 The antiquary, John Huntbach, noted that the Battle of Tettenhall/Wednesfield was likely fought in the vicinity of Low Hill, quoting the names of several lows in the vicinity - the North Lowe, the South Lowe, Horslowe (in the area of Horseley Fields - where the name comes from), Little Lowe, Tromelow (the more recent local name 'Rumbelows' comes from this), and so on.

 The land was purchased by Wolverhampton Council for housing development in 1924 to enable the construction of new homes to let to families being rehoused from town centre slums.
 More than 2,000 houses were built at Low Hill between 1925 and 1929, making it one of the largest housing estates in the country at the time, and by far the largest in Wolverhampton.

 Prior to the 1920s, the area was rural, with scattered farms and houses such as Showell Farm, Low Hill House, Old Fallings Farm and Old Fallings Hall connected by a series of ancient bridleways.
 When the new estate was built, a new road layout obliterated the old routes and changed the landscape.

 The estate was conveniently located for people working in the local manufacturing industry, particularly the Guy Motors bus factory in Park Lane and the Goodyear plant in Stafford Road.
 As late as 1971, unemployment in Low Hill was a mere 4%, although there was concern among local residents about the deteriorating condition of housing on the estate, largely blamed on the council's alleged failure to maintain the properties to an adequate level.

 Low Hill was a popular destination for Wolverhampton's Commonwealth immigrant population, with more than 200 such families living there by the 1970s.
+However, these immigrants were not well received by the pre-existing community, and the Borough Council enforced an unwritten rule which segregated the West Indians inhabitants from the White ones in different parts of the estate - this was still visible into the 1990s.

-However, the recession of the mid 1970s saw unemployment on the estate rise, and unemployment rose again in the early 1980s as a result of another recession.
+However, the recession of the mid-1970s saw unemployment on the estate rise, and unemployment rose again in the early 1980s as a result of another recession.
 The closure of the Guy Motors factory in 1982 was easily the biggest blow to hit the workforce of Low Hill.
 By this stage, local crime rates were rising and Low Hill was widely regarded as one of the worst districts of Wolverhampton.

 Further local factory closures in the early 2000s saw unemployment on the estate reach around 15%, at a time when the national unemployment rate was around 5%, one major blow at this time being the downsizing of the Goodyear factory.
 The recession of 2008 and 2009 saw unemployment rise even higher.